sustainability risk management (SRM) Risk prediction models: How they work and their benefits

 6. LogicGate

-LogicGate offers a GRC platform that seeks to enable what it calls "strategic risk investment" in organizations.
-The idea is that effective risk management is only achievable when different business risks are presented to the board of directors in a comparable form so investments in IT systems, people and risk mitigation processes can be prioritized.
+LogicGate offers a GRC platform that seeks to enable risk management teams to present information about different business risks to the board of directors in a comparable form so investments in IT systems, people and risk mitigation processes can be prioritized.
 To that end, LogicGate's Risk Cloud platform helps quantify the financial impact of risks through a combination of traditional techniques, Monte Carlo simulations and support for the Open FAIR risk analysis standards.

 Risk Cloud is a no-code platform that lets business leaders customize prebuilt workflows to identify, evaluate and mitigate risks.
-It includes 10 modules for ERM, cyber-risk management, third-party risk management, regulatory compliance, operational resiliency, ESG program management and other functions.
+It includes 11 modules for ERM, cyber-risk management, third-party risk management, regulatory compliance, operational resiliency, ESG program management, AI governance and other functions.
 LogicGate, which was founded in 2015, also provides reporting and analytics features that include prebuilt reports and dashboards, real-time reporting and integrations with external BI tools.

 In addition, the Risk Cloud platform includes these features: